 People often ask Ontario Nature staff for advice about how to deal with situations that they encounter in nature.
 Whether putting out a bird feeder, planting native flowers or grasses, or choosing not to cut down the trees on your property, people are on the front lines of local conservation efforts more often than you might realize.

-Because I coordinate the Ontario Reptile and Amphibian Atlas, I am frequently asked what to do when a turtle lays eggs in an “unnatural” place.
-Recently, someone wondered if it was ok to move snapping turtle eggs that had been laid in front of their house, separated from a nearby lake by a road and a trailer park.
+We are frequently asked what to do when a turtle lays eggs in an “unnatural” place.
+Recently, someone asked if it was ok to move snapping turtle eggs that had been laid in front of their house, separated from a nearby lake by a road and a trailer park.

 First, some important information about turtles: Turtle eggs have a naturally high mortality rate.
 So while it is expected that many eggs will be lost, that in itself is not cause for concern given that adult turtles possess extremely high survivorship rates when people aren’t around.
 The egg mortality rate only becomes a problem when human activity, roads, development, cause an increase in adult mortality rates.
 Even a one percent/year rise in adult mortality rates could wipe out an entire population of turtles.